passbolt/.github/README.md

 Of course passbolt encourages collaboration and support in all forms.
 Whether you'd like to provide support with code, reviews, testing, translating, financially, or being an active member of our community it's easy to get started.

 - *Contribute Code:* [Contributing.md](https://github.com/passbolt/passbolt_api/blob/master/CONTRIBUTING.md)
-- *Review Us:* Leave us a review on the app store or browser extension store.
+- *Review Us:* Leave us a review on the app store or browser extension store of your choosing.
-- *Test New Releases:* Visit the community forum for new release canidates and test pre-alpha releases
+- *Test New Releases:* [Visit the community forum](https://community.passbolt.com/) for new release canidates and test pre-alpha releases
 - *Help With Translating:* Help translate passbolt for globalization, [see the translator guide to get started](https://help.passbolt.com/contribute/translation).
 - *Join Our Community:* Join the [community forum](https://community.passbolt.com) to discuss feature requests, translations, development, and more.
-- *Share The Love:* Star the Github repo and give us a shout out on social media.
+- *Share The Love:* [Star the Github repo](https://github.com/passbolt/passbolt_api) and give us a shout out on social media.

 <br>